BamaComputationalBiology/Applied-Bioinformatics/CFG-NCBI-Submission.md

          1725 INFO:    SEQ_FEAT.PartialProblem
          1153 INFO:    SEQ_FEAT.RareSpliceConsensusDonor

 (1) seems to report many errors but are actually small inconsistencies that will not cause the file to fail NCBI checks, (2) lists 8 errors that will cause the file to fail NCBI checks, and (3) and below (WARNING and INFO lines) will not cause the file to fail NCBI checks.
 The errors that will cause it to fail will be marked with ERROR and if the numbers are very large it is likely an NCBI bug or small inconsistency.
-If the numbers are small it indicates a few of your genes that have actual errors or inconsistencies and these have to be fixed for submission.
+If the numbers are small it **probably** indicates a few of your genes that have actual errors or inconsistencies and these have to be fixed for submission.

 16. The actual offending genes are listed in the 3rd file, genome.val.
-I found each of these by opening the file with vim and searching for the statement 'SEQ_INST.StopIn.'
+I found each of these by opening the file with vim and searching for the statement 'SEQ_INST.StopIn'.
 In the genome.val file these true fatal errors are not marked with either 'ERROR' or 'FATAL' or anything else that might help you identify them without knowing what you are looking for.
 These 8 stop codons in proteins were spread across 5 genes and may have been pseudogenes, frameshifts, assembly errors, or annotation errors.
 In the interest of time I made the executive decision to delete these to get the file submitted.
 So in brief: get the small # ERROR level messages from the errorsummary.val file, search each of these in the genome.val file, delete these from your .gff.

 17. I then regenerated my .sqn file with tbl2asn and checked my errorsummary.val file.
 The small # error messages disappeared and I submitted this .sqn file to NCBI.
 It passed the checks!
 I **think** that means I cracked their submission code, at least partially.
 For Caenorhabditis.
 For now.